 Kiwi Camp Dry Water Rellent , $17, Amazon

 Make Canvas Last Longer with This Classic Saddle Soap Cleaner

 This classic saddle soap cleaner has been sprucing up canvas, leather, suede, and nubuck shoes for 20 years, and its nontoxic formula is guaranteed to last for 40 to 60 shoe washes.
 Remember: Your canvas shoes and sneakers take just as much of a beating from December to March, and this Pink Miracle Shoe Cleaner gets them looking brand-new all over again.

-Jason Markk Shoe Cleaner Set , $17, Amazon
+Jason Markk Shoe Cleaner Set , $38, Amazon

 This top-rated shoe cleaner kit includes a handcrafted wood block brush and a cleaning solution that’s completely biodegradable.
 It will last for 100 shoes, is effective on most materials, and it's great for working out tough stains when preventative measures weren't enough.
 I value my shoes just about as much as I value my face, so getting them the best shoe-equivalent of make-up brushes is a great idea.

 Unlike other sprays out there, one application from this 13-percent silicone spray will keep water rolling off your heavy boots and shoes all season.
 The formula forms a barrier outside of your shoes, is specially crafted to protect tough materials, and it won’t change the color or texture of the fabric.
 One user even said reapplying wasn't necessary for four months.
 (Where was this product when I was a camp counselor, knee-deep in the mud of Maine’s wet season while rounding up 9-year-olds like a sheepdog?)

 Leather Honey Leather Cleaner, $16, Amazon